noops-challenge/wordbot/README.md

 }
 ```

-Rawr! 🦕 Now you can replace every useful noun in your program with dinosaur names.
+Rawr! 🦕 Now you can replace every noun in your program with dinosaur names.

 Wordbot has predefined sets for nouns, verbs, adjectives—and a number of special sets like cats, dogs, fruits, and wrestlers (complete list in the API section below).

 ## ✨ A few ideas
 - Replace all of your interface commands in your code editor with dinosaur names.
 - Create a generator to randomly name your next project (like "reimagined-potential-broccoli").
 - Build a Madlibs generator that uses Wordbot's output to tell your story.